free-doughnuts/programs_terraform/README.md

 	> punchvars.tfvars

 - *NOTE-1: every massive change, my **programs_terraform** repo will get a new ver*
+- *NOTE-2: comment-out resources that you don't want to use*
-- *NOTE-2: branch "main" will updated every friday*
+- *NOTE-3: branch "main" will update every friday*

 ## Code In-Progress
 - [x] ec2